itsxwang/software-development/Computer-Science-Core/OS/Linux/systemd.md

     - [Service section](https://youtu.be/Kzpm-rGAXos?si=icey4Rv6rnfGTxZo&t=1701)

 - [what is reload and how it differs from restart in systemd service units](https://youtu.be/Kzpm-rGAXos?si=QXkW-g_ghP2DDPwk&t=1827)
-    - relaod is similar to restart but not similar to fully re start the service
+    - reload is similar to restart but not similar to fully re start the service
     - reoload will cause the process to reload its configuration files which enables new setting to take effect without user getting disconnected.
     - But not every configuration change supports reload over restart